-The Sea to Sky Gondola is an attraction that includes a gondola, hiking trails, suspension bridge and amazing views of Howe Sound and the Squamish Valley.
+The Sea to Sky Gondola is an attraction with a gondola, hiking trails and suspension bridge.
+It also has amazing views of Howe Sound and the Squamish Valley.

-The Sea to Sky Gondola is located at 36800 Highway 99, also known as the Sea to Sky Highway, just 2 km south of Squamish and close to an hour’s drive from downtown Vancouver.
-Its basecamp and parking lot are right next to the highway, and the gondola terminates 885 metres or 2,950 feet above sea level.
+The Sea to Sky Gondola is located at 36800 Highway 99, also known as the Sea to Sky Highway, just 2 km south of Squamish.
+It’s close to an hour’s drive from downtown Vancouver.
+The attraction’s basecamp and parking lot are right next to the highway, and the gondola terminates 885 metres or 2,950 feet above sea level.

 The Gondola Experience